gauravvxv/yfinance/README.md

 ## 🚀 Features

 - 📈 Download 5 years of daily stock data
-- 🗓️ Resample to monthly average
+- 🗓️ Resample to monthly
 - 📂 Save each stock’s data to a separate Excel sheet
 - 💾 Google Colab friendly (with Google Drive support)